As the first keeper, am I liable for my puppies and dogs?

 What happens if I don’t comply as a breeder?

-If a breeder breaches the legislation, they may be liable for a fine.
+If a breeder breaches the legislation, they may face a fine of up to £500.

 Does it cost extra to register the microchip on a national database?